Jtaren/Trivia_App/README.md

-Trivia game application from Udacity.
+Trivia game application from Udacity